Elvric/ClassNotes/Winter2018/Comp360.md

     2. For each clause Ci = (ti1 or ti2 or tir) put r new vertices in the graph and join all these r verticies together.
     3. Connect the two between each other so that each thing in 2 is linked to its conjugate in 1.

+---
+# 21-02-2018
+There are problems in the calss NP such that every problem is reducible to them X ≤p Y all X in NP
+1. Y in NP
+2. all X in NP

+Then Y is called NP complete.

+#### Thm(Cook-Levin 71) SAT is NP-complete
+ex: ø = (x1 or x2 or x3) and (not x2 or x4) and (not x4) which is a CNF (Conjuctive Normal Form)
+P = NP <=> SAT in P
+Now we also now that an X problen in NP problem is NP complete we just need to show that SAT ≤p X.

+### Back to the independent set problem
+Claim if ø is satisifiable in then Gø has m+n independent set when n is the number of variables and m the number of claims.
+Consider a truth assignment that satisifies ø then we pick the coresponding vertices from the matching that was in step one that are true terms.

+Claim if Gø has an independent set of size k=m+n then ø is satisfiable.
+Proof: It would have to pick just one node for each claim and one node from each graph subset from step 1.
+Then the corresponding truth assignments will have at least one true term in each clause.

+SAT ≤p IND:
+Given an input ø then construct Gø and compute k=m+n.
+If Gø has size at least k then ø is satisifiable else it is not.

+## ClIQUE (adjacent vertecs in this case to all the other vertices):
+Input: undirected G, k in N
+Q: Does G have a clique of size ≥ k?

+### Thm CLIQUE is NP-problem
+Proof:
+It is an NP as CLIQUE of size k could be used as a certificate and verified efficiently by checking the adgacency of the vertices.

+### Thm CLIQE is NP-Complete
+IND ≤p CLIQUE
+Given input (G,k) for IND, we construct negation of G (replacing ages with non ages and vice versa).
+If negation of G has a CLIQUE of size k then that means that G has IND of k.

+## Vertex Cover
+Input: undirected G, k in |N
+Q: Does G have a vertex cover of size ≤k?
+Set of verteces such that removing them removes all the edges.
+`Recall: köning thm: size of the min vertex cover equals size of the largest matching and can be solved using max flow` for bipartite graph VC can be solved in polynomial time.

+### Thm VC is in NP
+Proof VC in NP, certificate is a vertex cover k and can be verified in polynomial time.

+### Thm VC is NP complete
+Given an inptu (G,k) as a IND input.
+Then ask whether a the graph has an VC of size at most |V(G)|-k then ouptut true else false.
+Not that if there is a vertex cover `S` of size n-k where n = |V(G)| then `not S` is an independent set of size k and the reverse is also true.

+#### SAT, IND, CLIQUE, VC

+## SET COVER
+Input: S1,S2,...,Sn in U
+Q: can we chose k of these sets so that there union is all of U

+### Thm SET COVER in NP
+Proof: Take a set choice and see if there union cover U in polynomial time

+### Thm SET COVER is NP-complete
+Take VC with (G,k), each set is a node and what is inside of that set are all the edges of that node k does not change.
+If we can choose k sets such that there union covers all the edges of U then true else false.